westonrobot/ugv_sdk/README.md

 $ canplayer -I <candump-log-file-name>.log
 ```

-## Demo Code
+## Sample Code

-You can find demo code for each robot in "demo" folder.
-For example, run the demo for Scout robot
+You can find sample code for each robot in "sample" folder.
+For example, you can run the demo for Scout robot

 ```
 $ ./bin/demo_scout_robot can0
 ```

+**Important note:**

+* **The demo program may command the robot to move!** Please make sure you have the remote controller with you and the
+  robot is in a safe place to move around.
+You can also modify the demo code to disable the motion commands.
+* If the robot is not moving as expected, please first check if the remote controller is in manual mode and if the
+  E-Stop buttons are released.

 ## Reference